 This paper addresses task-oriented grasping onto new objects using a single depth image (single viewpoint).
 Our solution endows robotic agents with the ability to plan grasps that enable the execution of the intended task.
 This skill enables the use of new tools and objects, which is vital to our robots' transition to uncontrolled environments.
 In this domain, our community has focused on two important issues: developing grasp models and developing task models.
-Grasp models [12], [11], [18] determine grasping points that are suitable for picking up an object, while task models [2], [16] often assume the pre-existence of a satisfactory grip on the object and focus on modeling the motion that realizes the task.
+Grasp models [13, 14, 21] determine grasping points that are suitable for picking up an object, while task models [3, 18] often assume the pre-existence of a satisfactory grip on the object and focus on modeling the motion that realizes the task.
 Despite its importance, task-oriented grasping has received little attention compared to adjoining domains.
 The objective of this work is to bridge the gap between grasp planning and task (motion) planning, i.e., grasping objects to the end of completing a task that imposes constraints on the grip configuration.
+The work discussed here is presented in greater detail in a follow-up publication by the same authors [7].